indigooooooo/resourcetrackerstable/README.md

 2. Double click ResourceTrackerStable.exe to open it, look through the list for your program (or find its PID in Task Manager details), type in the process's PID, and after you hit enter it'll start logging the process.
 Thats it!
+Feel free to delete this readme after figuring the application out

+Average Disk Usage Statistics @ Log/5s
+- Average Disk Usage/hr ≈ 60 KB/hr
+- Average Disk Usage/24hr ≈ 1.4 MB/24hr

 Future fixes: